pchansen/GetData/Codebook.md

 ### Step 2 - Extract only the measurements on the mean and standard deviation

 There is some ambiguity about how to interpret and operationalize this step.
 I chose to interpret this as meaning keep only those feature columns (cols 4 to 564) in the combined dataframe
 *data* that were themselves explicitly labelled as being a mean or standard deviation.
-I operationalized this by searching for, and only selecting, those names in the features.txt file that either contained the string "mean()" or the string "std()" to create an index *idx*.
-This index was used to extract only those columns from *data* that matched, together with the initial 3 id columns (SubjectID, ActivityID, Set).
-This created a reduced dataframe, still called *data* containing 82 columns (the 3 ID cols of SubjectID, ActivityID and Set + 79 mean/std feature cols) and 10299 rows.
+This was operationalized by searching for, and only selecting, those names in the features.txt file that either contained the string "mean()" or the string "std()" to create an index *idx*.
+This index was used to extract only those corresponding columns from *data*, together with the initial 3 id columns (SubjectID, ActivityID, Set).
+The features_info.txt file identifies 17 different features to which various measures (such as mean(), std(), mad(), max(), min()) are applied.
+However of these features, 8 are separable X/Y/Z measures and 9 are non-separable MAG measures so there are in fact 8 x 3 + 9 = 33 unique measures.
+The intention of this operationalization was to extract only the first two of the statistic measures (mean() and std()) from the dataset as applied to these 33 measures (i.e. 66 measurements).
+This choice of selection *excludes* those
+Features that are defined by meanFreq() (weighted average of the frequency components to obtain a mean frequency) and those defined on angle() such as angle(tBodyAccMean,gravity) (i.e. features
+555-561 in features.txt or cols 558 to 564 in dataframe *data*).
+This creates a reduced dataframe, still called *data* containing 69 columns (the 3 ID cols of SubjectID, ActivityID and Set + 66 mean/std feature cols) and 10299 rows.

 ### Step 3 - Use descriptive activity names to name the activities in the data set